PrivacyMotiv: Vulnerability-Centered Persona Journeys for Empathic Privacy Reviews in UX Design: Background and Related Work

-The third wave of security and privacy, inclusive security and privacy, aims to design mechanisms that accommodate diverse characteristics, abilities, needs, and values, ensuring underserved populations can protect their privacy and security \cite{10.1145/3171533.3171538}.
+The third wave of security and privacy, inclusive security and privacy, emphasizes mechanisms that accommodate diverse characteristics, abilities, needs, and values, ensuring underserved populations can protect their privacy and security \cite{10.1145/3171533.3171538}.
+These vulnerable groups often face distinct, disproportionate privacy harms overlooked in mainstream design and policy~\cite{mcdonald2022privacy, sannon2022privacy}.
 This shift has led to a growing body of research in the HCI and usable security and privacy communities that investigates the unique challenges faced by marginalized and vulnerable populations.
 These studies span a wide range of user groups, including individuals in resource-constrained regions~\cite{vashistha2018examining}, sex-trafficking survivors~\cite{gautam2020usable}, minoritised ethnic communities~\cite{quyoum2025minoritised}, refugees facing online toxic content~\cite{arunasalam2024understanding}, survivors of intimate partner abuse~\cite{matthews2017stories}, people with disabilities~\cite{zezulak2023sok}, older adults~\cite{knight2023privacy, aly2024tailoring, das2024design}, and more.
-A recent comprehensive review~\cite{sannon2022privacy} surveyed privacy research from 2010 to 2020 across HCI, communication, and privacy-focused venues, introducing the ``Privacy Responses and Costs'' framework, highlighting the tensions in protecting privacy in marginalized contexts, emphasizing the need for more transparent and inclusive methodological practices.
+A recent review by \citet{sannon2022privacy} introduces the ``Privacy Responses and Costs'' framework, highlighting the unique tensions these groups face.
+These risks challenge normative assumptions about what privacy is and who it is for, underscoring the need for approaches that foreground the diverse needs of at-risk users from the outset of design~\cite{mcdonald2020privacy, 10.1145/3469845}.

-Collectively, these studies demonstrate a substantial and growing body of literature addressing the security and privacy needs of diverse vulnerable and marginalized user groups.
-However, this body of work often remains disconnected from mainstream system design and deployment.
-There remains a critical need to transfer the knowledge and guidelines from this research into real-world systems and practices.
-This gap at the intersection of usable security \& privacy and inclusive design motivates our work.
+Despite this wealth of theoretical and empirical knowledge, a significant gap remains in transferring them into design practice.
+Prior work suggests UX practitioners often underprioritize privacy-aware design due to limited \textit{intrinsic motivation} to embed privacy into their work~\cite{chenWen2025speculating, marsden_stereotypes_2016}.
+Designers often miss how everyday UI flows can be weaponized or cause downstream privacy leaks~\cite{sannon2022privacy, shao_privacylens_2025, chen2025engagementprolongingdesignsteensencounter}.
+Abstract privacy principles don’t translate cleanly into UI decisions, making risks hard to spot in practice~\cite{wong_bringing_2019, li2018coconut, bongard-blanchy_i_2021}.
+Privacy is then treated as fixed compliance or industry norm, leaving designers feeling unable to push for change~\cite{zhang-kennedy_navigating_2024, prybylo2024evaluating}.
+Addressing empathy and motivation deficits requires early interventions that motivate designers by connecting abstract privacy risks to the situated consequences of users with vulnerabilities, fostering empathy during the early stages of the design process.